Wally869/MusiStrata/README.md

 In this library I strive to implement some basic concepts of Music Theory, to serve as base for a music generation package.
 This is still a WIP, but the main operations are well defined and future work will likely only be extensions.

+This readme is a quick overview of the main functions of this library.
+Extended explanations can be found in the wiki (WIP).

 See the following sections for usage documentation (WIP).
 This library serves as base for my music generation project: https://github.com/Wally869/MidiGenerator